-The stories I’m about to tell you are true—the first one told to me by my dad.
+The two stories I’m about to tell you are true . . . seriously.

-I was about two and half years old when I walked into our kitchen and said to my parents, “I want to go home,” and then I pointed towards the sky.
+First Story told to me by my dad: I was two and half years old when I walked into our kitchen and said to my parents, “I wanna go home,” and then I pointed towards the sky.
 My dad said, “But Carol, you are home.”
-I replied back, “No, I want to go home!”
+I replied back, “No, I wanna go home!”
 And again, I pointed to the sky.
-My mother then asked me, “What are you talking about, you are home?”
+My mother asked me, “What are you talking about, you are home.”
 I said, “No. Mars!
 Mars!
-I want to go home to Mars!”
+I wanna go home to Mars!”
 Then I turned around and walked away as they stood in a state of disbelief and puzzlement.

-The second story happened when I had just become a literary agent and was told by a New York editor the best place to meet editors in one fell swoop was at the ABA Convention [American Bookseller Association].
+Second story: I had just started my own Literary Agency and was told by a New York editor the best place to meet editors in one fell swoop was at the ABA Convention [American Bookseller Association].

 At the convention there was this man who was a tarot card reader.
-Now not just any tarot card reader, but world-renowned—he had read for royalty, actors, government leaders—and my girlfriend signed us up to have a reading by him.
+Mind you, not just any tarot card reader, but world-renowned—he’d read for royalty, actors, government leaders, his list was endless!
+My girlfriend signed us up to have a reading.

 I arrived five minutes before my time and stood next to a wall facing this man as he finished his reading for my friend.
 He glanced up, stopped talking and just stared at me for what felt like an eternity.
 He finally put his attention back to her, leaving me in complete puzzlement.

-When she left I introduced myself and sat down.
-He immediately apologized for staring at me and said, “I’m going to tell you something and I believe you will take it in the right spirit, or at least I hope so.”
+When she left, I introduced myself.
+He immediately apologized for staring at me and then said, “I’m going to tell you something and I believe you will take it in the right spirit, or at least I hope so.”